hadley/adv-r/Function-operators.md

 Map(partial(f, zs = zs), xs, ys)
 ```

-It is a useful replacement for `...` if you have multiple functions which might need additional arguments.

 We can use this idea to simplify some of the code we used when working with lists of functions.
 Instead of: